wrtnlabs/autobe-examples/mistralai/codestral-2508/shopping/docs/ERD.md

 ### `shopping_mall_channels`

 Shopping mall channel information.
-A channel is a distinct section of the shopping mall that can have its own configuration and sections.
-Channels are used to organize products and services into logical groups.
+Represents individual sales channels within the mall system.
+Each channel has unique configuration and can contain multiple sections.
+Channels are managed by administrators and referenced by other domain entities.

 Properties as follows:

 - `id`: Primary Key.
 - `code`
-  > Unique code for the channel.
-Used for identification and reference
+  > Unique channel code.
+Used for identification and reference across the
-  > purposes.
+  > system.
-- `name`: Name of the channel.
-Displayed to users to identify the channel.
+- `name`: Display name of the channel.
+Used for user-facing identification.
 - `description`
-  > Description of the channel.
-Provides additional information about the
+  > Detailed description of the channel.
+Provides context about the channel's
-  > channel's purpose and content.
+  > purpose and content.
 - `created_at`: Timestamp when the channel was created.
+Used for auditing and sorting.
 - `updated_at`: Timestamp when the channel was last updated.
+Used for version tracking.
+- `deleted_at`
-- `deleted_at`: Timestamp when the channel was deleted (soft delete).
+  > Timestamp when the channel was deleted.
+Used for soft deletion and
+  > auditing.

 ### `shopping_mall_sections`

 Shopping mall section information.
-A section is a distinct area within a channel that can have its own configuration and products.
-Sections are used to further organize products and services into logical subgroups.
+Represents organizational units within channels.
+Sections group related products and content within a channel.
+Each section belongs to a specific channel and can contain multiple configurations.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_channel_id`: Channel that this section belongs to. [shopping_mall_channels.id](#shopping_mall_channels)
+- `shopping_mall_channel_id`: Belongs to channel's [shopping_mall_channels.id](#shopping_mall_channels).
 - `code`
-  > Unique code for the section.
-Used for identification and reference
+  > Unique section code within the channel.
+Used for identification and
-  > purposes.
+  > reference.
-- `name`: Name of the section.
-Displayed to users to identify the section.
+- `name`: Display name of the section.
+Used for user-facing identification.
 - `description`
-  > Description of the section.
-Provides additional information about the
+  > Detailed description of the section.
+Provides context about the section's
-  > section's purpose and content.
+  > purpose and content.
 - `created_at`: Timestamp when the section was created.
+Used for auditing and sorting.
 - `updated_at`: Timestamp when the section was last updated.
+Used for version tracking.
+- `deleted_at`
-- `deleted_at`: Timestamp when the section was deleted (soft delete).
+  > Timestamp when the section was deleted.
+Used for soft deletion and
+  > auditing.

 ### `shopping_mall_configurations`

 Shopping mall configuration information.
-Configurations are used to store system-wide settings and preferences for the shopping mall.
-Configurations can be specific to a channel or section.
+Represents system settings and preferences for channels and sections.
+Configurations control behavior and appearance of the mall components.
+Each configuration belongs to either a channel or a section.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_channel_id`
-  > Channel that this configuration belongs to. {@link
-  > shopping_mall_channels.id}
-- `shopping_mall_section_id`
-  > Section that this configuration belongs to. {@link
-  > shopping_mall_sections.id}
-- `key`
-  > Unique key for the configuration.
-Used for identification and reference
-  > purposes.
+- `shopping_mall_channel_id`: Belongs to channel's [shopping_mall_channels.id](#shopping_mall_channels).
+- `shopping_mall_section_id`: Belongs to section's [shopping_mall_sections.id](#shopping_mall_sections).
+- `key`: Configuration key.
+Identifies the specific setting being configured.
-- `value`: Value of the configuration.
-Stores the actual configuration data.
+- `value`: Configuration value.
+Contains the setting's value or data.
 - `description`
-  > Description of the configuration.
-Provides additional information about
+  > Detailed description of the configuration.
+Explains the purpose and usage
-  > the configuration's purpose and usage.
+  > of the setting.
+- `created_at`
-- `created_at`: Timestamp when the configuration was created.
+  > Timestamp when the configuration was created.
+Used for auditing and
+  > sorting.
+- `updated_at`
-- `updated_at`: Timestamp when the configuration was last updated.
+  > Timestamp when the configuration was last updated.
+Used for version
+  > tracking.
+- `deleted_at`
-- `deleted_at`: Timestamp when the configuration was deleted (soft delete).
+  > Timestamp when the configuration was deleted.
+Used for soft deletion and
+  > auditing.

 ## Actors